 Max Hamilton, M.D., F.R.C.P., F.R.C.
 Psych., D.P.M.
 (1912-1988) is best known for his assessment of depressive illness through psychometrics.
 The Hamilton Rating Scale for Depression is widely used throughout the world, and his 1960 paper on the problem of measuring the severity of depression is probably the most cited medical publication in the second half of the twentieth century.
-The recipient of the 2016 award will be chosen by an international scientific jury by March 2016.
-This prize consists of a monetary award of $10,000 (USD) and an engraved plaque, to be presented at the 30th CINP Congress in Seoul, Republic of Korea.
+The recipient of the 2022 award will be chosen by an international scientific jury by April 2022.
+This prize consists of a monetary award of USD 10,000 and an engraved plaque, to be presented at the 33rd CINP World Congress taking place from 9 to 12 June 2022.

 - The Max Hamilton Memorial Prize is given to a young scientist in recognition of an outstanding contribution to psychopharmacology.

 - Nominations can be made by CINP members only; nominees need not be members of the CINP but must be 45 years old or younger on 31st December 2022.

 - The contributions may be in clinical evaluation or services, in pre-clinical or clinical research, or any combination of these.

 - The contributions may be empirical advances or a theoretical construct, based on a single discovery or a cumulative body of work.

 - The Awardee must commit to attendance at the 2022 CINP World Congress.